ALanguillaume/WUR-R-setup/README.md

 ### Install Rtools

-Execute the installer with the **WUR - Run with administrative rights** option and make sure to install R in `C:/MyPrograms/Rtools/`.
+Execute the installer with the **WUR - Run with administrative rights** option and make sure to install Rtools in `C:/MyPrograms/Rtools/`.

 ### Putting Rtools on the PATH